Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Upgrade Pistol Damage
 [ ] Upgrade Pistol Magazine Capacity
 [ ] Body Armor
--- MAJOR BUGS --
+[ ] Supply Square - can only buy items when standing on a supply square [ ] Upgrade Square - can only upgrade items when on an upgrade square -- MAJOR BUGS --
 [ ] NPC Build up in the right corner
 -- COMPLETED --